-Threats to trust and safety can take many forms depending on the business model.
+The potential for damage caused by threats to trust and safety varies greatly depending on how a given business operates.
 This applies especially to travel applications of the sharing economy such apartment/house renting and couch surfing, ridesharing and carsharing.

 On the other hand, criminals have long been exploiting online marketplaces for money laundering purposes, and the latest service to reportedly fall prey to fraudsters is a leading accommodation-sharing platform.
-Cybercriminals are leveraging such services to launder dirty cash from stolen credit cards with the help of corrupt hosts.
-They also continue using more “traditional” laundering methods, especially in the form of “bank drops” and gift card purchases.
+Corrupt hosts have been working with criminals to launder money and extract cash from stolen credit cards, alongside more traditional methods for committing these crimes.

 Convenience for travel booking and boarding

 Like most industries, the travel industry is constantly striving to create better customer experiences for mobile devices.
 Additionally, with location-based services and built-in cameras, mobile devices are especially well suited to creating innovative new travel applications.
 However, security on the move is always going to be an issue.